Logo for the Brody Bates Youth Redfish Logo

 • SCDNR is one of our partners and could be involved with the weigh in procedures since we have to get ramp permission to host the tourneys, they know we are fishing.

 • Each fish is subject bump boards at weight ins and measured in accordance to the rules of SCDNR.
-We will use the Check It Stick bump board with the 2 inch guide.
-We will slide the guide to 22.5 inch mark.
+We will use the Check It Stick bump board.
+At the weigh in, we will pinch the tail as far down as it will go.
 If the tail goes over the 23 inch mark, the fish is DQed.

 • The slot is 15 to 23 inches and each boat is HIGHLY encouraged to have a bump board.
+We have the SAME bump boards we use for you if you need to borrow one.
 Before you put a fish in the live well, measure the fish on the boat's bump board.
 When in doubt, release the fish.
 Please don't risk the DQ and/or a ticket at the weigh in from SCDNR.

 • Dead Fish